robertjndw/typst-tum-presentation/README.md

 ```

 #### 4. Adding Dynamic
-You can step-by-step reveal content on slides by using the `#pause` function.
+You can step-by-step reveal content on slides by using the `#show: later` function.
 For example, to reveal a list of items one by one, you can use the following code:
 ```
 #text("This is shown first.")
-#pause
+#show: later
 #text("This is hidden first.")
 ```